cloudquery/cloudquery/plugins/aws/adding_a_new_resource.md

 If the service to which the resource belongs has not been used before in cq-provider-aws, there are a few steps that need to be done to configure it.

 1. Create the service interface in [client/services.go](./client/services.go)
+   * Don't forget to add the new service interface name to the go:generate comment.
 1. Add the service to the `Services` struct in the [client/client.go](./client/client.go)
 1. Init the service in the `initServices` function in [client/client.go](./client/client.go)
 1. Run `go generate client/services.go` to create a mock for your new service.
 This will update [client/mocks/services.go](./client/mocks/services.go) automatically